-In response to Covid restrictions on public gatherings, WERC moved most Hearings to teleconference and Zoom to allow for greater safety, accessibility, and convenience for all participants.
+Since 2020, the WERC moved most Hearings to teleconference and Zoom to allow for greater safety, accessibility, and convenience for all participants.

 Flexible Time Work Schedules

 Many of those served by the WERC are members of locally elected governing bodies, some of the work is performed in the evening or at late afternoon meetings in locations throughout the state.
 This requires the chairman and professional staff to have flexible working hours and to coordinate meeting, hearing, and writing schedules.